 a.
-Unit Trusts - Motor Accident Commission's investment portfolio is held with Funds SA, the State Government investment body, Lanyon Asset Management and Bendigo Income Generation Fund.
-These investments are held via unit trusts in a range of asset classes.
-Market quotations are used as the valuation basis for these units.
+Unit Trusts - Motor Accident Commission's investment portfolio was held with Funds SA, the State Government investment body, Lanyon Asset Management and Bendigo Income Generation Fund.
+These investments were held via unit trusts in a range of asset classes.
+Market quotations were used as the valuation basis for these units.